Clean Energy FAQs

 What percentage of SMUD’s electricity generation is carbon free?

-Today, SMUD’s power mix is, on average, 50% carbon free.
 We get power from various sources, including hydropower, natural-gas-fired generators, renewable energy such as solar, wind, hydro and biomass and power we purchase on the wholesale market.
-Our 2019 power mix can be viewed here.
+View our 2019 power mix.

 How is "local solar" defined?